NHS management permission

 Setting up participating organisations in the NHS in Scotland or Wales / HSC in Northern Ireland

-Applications for NHS/HSC management permission are prepared in IRAS.
+In parallel to the project level review, applications for NHS/HSC management permission are prepared in IRAS.
 An NHS Site Specific Information (SSI) form should be prepared in IRAS and transferred to the local research team for completion.
 The NHS/HSC SSI application should be submitted with supporting documents by email as instructed in IRAS.

 Please note that it is the Chief Investigator or sponsor’s responsibility to ensure that Principal Investigators and local research teams have all the relevant study documents for their own use.
 If the Chief Investigator or sponsor submits all NHS/HSC SSI applications to R&D offices on behalf of the Principal Investigator, the R&D office is not responsible for supplying the study documents to local research teams.